 Research has indicated marijuana use may cause or contribute to:

-In the short-term, marijuana use can impair judgment and motor skills, thus increasing the likelihood of making mistakes or causing accidents in the workplace.
+In the short-term, marijuana use can impair judgment and motor skills, thus increasing the likelihood of making mistakes when driving or causing accidents in the workplace.

 Whether you’re a parent who is concerned about your child or a corporate human resources manager who wants to ensure a drug-free workplace, drug testing can identify if someone is using drugs and may have an addiction problem.